The World is growing.

 When a mobile home seller feels comfortable dealing with a buyer and/or their agent, he can save a few thousand dollars of the commissions by representing himself.

 In mobiles, the transaction is very straightforward… especially if you use an escrow company, they’ll do a lot of the work.
 Paperwork isn’t too much of a hassle.
-You can choose to not use an escrow, but you’ll have to deal with the nuisance of paperwork.
+You can choose to not use an escrow, but you’ll have to deal with the annoyance of paperwork.

-So, you wouldn’t need agent, necessarily, for the paperwork if you use an escrow company… they can walk you through.
+So, you wouldn’t need an agent, necessarily, for the paperwork if you use an escrow company… they can walk you through.

 NOTE: not all escrow companies deal with mobile homes on leased lot.
 You’ll have to call around to find out.
 Usually agents know of them already.